 - 6.6% Other

-If you move to Los Feliz, nearby Bob Hope Airport (BUR) will be your new “home airport,” which is a far better traveling experience than using any of the other airports in and around Los Angeles County.
+If you move to Los Feliz, nearby Hollywood Burbank Airport (formerly Bob Hope Airport and uses the airport code BUR) will be your new “home airport,” which is a far better traveling experience than using any of the other airports in and around Los Angeles County.
 BUR has far shorter security lines and fewer vehicles dropping off or picking up friends and family.
 BUR offers much less hassle than LAX.

 Here are some nearby communities, each with its own exploration-worthy characteristics: